Open Positions

 MINIMUM QUALIFICATIONS

-2. Three (3) to five (5) years of experience and extensive knowledge of office administration and program management
+2. Three (3) to four (4) years of experience and extensive knowledge of office administration and program management.

 3. Demonstrated experience exercising discretion and judgment in the management of confidential matters.
-Ability to independently resolve problems of usual difficulty, and exercise judgement regarding administrative detail and procedures
+Ability to independently resolve problems of usual difficulty, and exercise judgment regarding administrative details and procedures.

 PREFERRED QUALIFICATIONS